 With the exception of perhaps Bitcoin, there are few investments as polarising as gold.
-Warren Buffet has avoided it since it has no utility value.
-Ray Dalio of $175 billion Bridgewater Associates preaches the opposite.

 “If you don’t own gold… there is no sensible reason other than you don’t know history or you don’t know the economics of it.” – Ray Dalio